bitshifter/mathbench-rs/README.md

 To add the new libary type to a benchmark, add another `.with_function` call to the `Criterion` `bench`.

+Increment the patch version number of `mathbench` in the `Cargo.toml`.

 ## Future work

 * Calculate average error for each library against a high precision result